-The national park is situated in the Souther Alps mountain range on the South Island of New Zealand.
+The national park is situated in the Southern Alps mountain range on the South Island of New Zealand.
 It sits between the regions of Canterbury and the West Coast.

 As the park straddles the Southern Alps, this 'divide' has ensured that the east and west parts of the park are vastly different.
 To the west lies stunning rainforest with its ferns and mosses.
 However to the east mountain beech dominates the forests.
 In the centre, above the bushline lie stunning alpine meadows.